 In this post we’ll look at Acxiom.

-- Publically available data like DMV records, census records, government statistics and housing records
+- Publicly available data like DMV records, census records, government statistics and housing records

 - Information from surveys about consumer behavior and purchase patterns